 Midlothian real estate is some of the most expensive in Texas, although Midlothian house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Midlothian isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Midlothian are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Midlothian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Midlothian is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Midlothian who work in office and administrative support (15.05%), management occupations (12.16%), and teaching (11.35%).
+There are especially a lot of people living in Midlothian who work in office and administrative support (17.19%), management occupations (12.29%), and sales jobs (12.21%).

 Also of interest is that Midlothian has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small city, Midlothian doesn't have a public transportation system that people use for their commute.
+Midlothian is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Midlothian in 2010 was $28,251, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $113,004 for a family of four.
+The per capita income in Midlothian in 2010 was $29,258, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
+This equates to an annual income of $117,032 for a family of four.
 However, Midlothian contains both very wealthy and poor people as well.

+Midlothian is a very ethnically-diverse city.
 The people who call Midlothian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midlothian residents report their race to be White, followed by Black or African-American.
 Midlothian also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.69% of the city’s residents.
+People of Hispanic or Latino origin account for 14.00% of the city’s residents.
 Important ancestries of people in Midlothian include Irish, English, French , and European.

 The most common language spoken in Midlothian is English.
 Other important languages spoken here include Spanish and Polish.